polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ## OpenID Connect [auth.token.verify]

 This slot accepts an external token created by OpenID Connect providers, and verifies the token's authenticity, and throws an exception if the token is not valid.
-If the token is valid it will return the **[email]** claim and the **[name]** claim if existing, but not do anything besides from that.
-The slot requires two arguments.
+If the token is valid it will return the **[email]** claim and the **[name]** claim if existing, in addition to **[nonce]** if existing - But it will not return anything else.
+The slot requires the following argument.

 * __[token]__ - Being the actual token as created by the OIDC provider.